South Texas correspondent

 She was the opinion editor for The Monitor newspaper in McAllen, Texas, from 2013-2018 during the initial surge of migrants on the Southwest border.
 Her immigration editorials were part of the newspaper’s 2014 Texas Associated Press Managing Editors “Community Service Award.”
 In 2016 she was named Texas APME second-place “Star Opinion Writer of the Year,” and three-times won the “Outstanding Columnist” School Bell Award by the Texas State Teachers Association/National Education Association.

-She is passionate about border and immigration issues and excited to be a correspondent for Nexstar Media Group’s Border Report.
-Her husband, Carlos Sanchez, is senior politics editor for Texas Monthly, and they have three children (none journalists) and two devoted dogs.
+She is passionate about border and immigration issues and loves living on the border as a correspondent for Nexstar Media Group’s Border Report.
+Her husband, Carlos Sanchez, is a former journalist who works for Hidalgo County and they have three children (none journalists) and three devoted dogs.